bithyve/bitcointribe/README.md

 ```
 Step 2:
-Search react-native-config and remove 6 pod file inside
+Search react-native-config and remove the 6 pod files inside
 "${PODS_ROOT}/Headers/Public/react-native-config" and -l"react-native-config"
 ```
 <img src="/src/assets/issuesImages/issue2.png" height="400">

 ```
 Step 3:
 Remove All Fonts in HexaWallet => Resources
-then drag and drop all font your project like
+then drag and drop all fonts to your project as shown below:
 ```
 <img src="/src/assets/issuesImages/issue3.png" height="400">